chris-m-taylor/boomTownApi/README.md

 # boomTownApi
-A simple exersize used to fetch from an api and get certain information.
+This code is the result of a coding exersize to contact an api and perform various tasks.

+##